FedeDP/libmodule/README.md

     }
 }
 ```
-In this example, a "Pippo" module is created and will echo chars from stdin until 'q' is pressed.
+In this example, a "Pippo" module is created and will echo chars from stdin until 'q' is pressed, exiting with 0.
 Note that it does not even need a main function, as libmodule already provides a default one as a [weak, thus overridable, symbol](https://gcc.gnu.org/onlinedocs/gcc-3.2/gcc/Function-Attributes.html).

 ## Is it portable?